tamir650/keshet17/README.md

     git clone https://github.com/tamir650/keshet17

-To install virtualenv on your computer (this may require running with `sudo`):
+To install virtualenv on your computer using terminal (this may require running with `sudo`):

     pip install virtualenv